ros/class_loader/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 There is no current ROS 2 feature list, but the feature list for ROS 1 can be found [here](http://wiki.ros.org/class_loader) and each item in the list links to the corresponding feature documentation.
-There is documentation for all of the features, and new features require documentation before being added.

 ### Public API Documentation [3.ii]